 One concern may be whether her assets are going to be the subject of a lien and collections efforts.
 Another concern would focus on her estate after she passes: would judgment creditors seek reimbursement at that time?
 More details are necessary to provide a professional analysis of your issue.
 The...Read more »

 It's practically a known fact that the caregiver for my girlfriend's father (who is also my neighbor) has been negligent to the point of abuse.
 However there is no solid proof of this.
 Adult Protective Services asked him if he wanted them to begin an investigation.
-The man has dementia and can...
+The man has dementia...
 Read more »

 Unresolved cases usually mean that you are in default and that the cases are still open.
 You will need to go into that court, remove the defaults and resolve the cases.
 I strongly advise you to have a lawyer with you.
 Cases that are that old are often difficult for the prosecution to prove....Read more »